 The most important tool in your quest to find your dream job is your resume.
 Ensure that your resume is always up-to-date and aligned with the Canadian style of formatting.
 Be sure to customize it to the sales or marketing role you are applying for.

-Networking is crucial in finding employment in Canada.
-Arrive Connections and LinkedIn are good starting points for you to build your network.
+Networking is crucial to finding employment in Canada.
+LinkedIn is a good starting point for you to build your network.
+See the top 10 tips to optimize your LinkedIn profile.
 Coffee chats can also help you learn about the local market and get accustomed to Canadian culture.

 Arrive is with you every step of the way.